WWII Memory Tour – Alsace

 Alsace-Moselle Memorial in Schirmeck

-Explore a unique museum tracing the complex history of Alsace-Moselle, a region that shifted between French and German control, with personal stories and multimedia exhibits.
+Explore a unique museum tracing the complex history of a region that shifted between French and German control multiple times between 1871 and 1945, illustrated through personal stories and immersive multimedia exhibits.
+During WWII, its annexation into Nazi Germany led to forced conscription of around 130,000 Alsatians and Mosellans.

 05